Listen to this article

 Institutional Adjustments

-Institutional investors, such as public 💡 Definition:An annuity is a financial product that provides regular payments over time, crucial for retirement income planning.pension💡 Definition:A pension is a retirement plan that provides regular payments, ensuring financial security in your later years. funds, have traditionally used the 7% assumption for their portfolios.
-However, many are now revising these expectations downward.
-For instance, CalPERS reduced its expected return rate from 7.5% to 7% after realizing a 10-year annualized return of only 5.1%.
-This shift reflects growing caution in light of recent market performance and lower fixed-income yields.
+Public 💡 Definition:An annuity is a financial product that provides regular payments over time, crucial for retirement income planning.pension💡 Definition:A pension is a retirement plan that provides regular payments, ensuring financial security in your later years. funds, which manage billions, are lowering their expectations.
+For instance, CalPERS reduced its expected return rate from 7.5% to 7% after seeing its 10-year annualized return was only 5.1%.
+That's a reality check, forcing them to either increase contributions from employees and employers, reduce benefits, or take on more investment risk.

 Common Mistakes and Considerations